2020 Annual Report

-This is the 2019 Annual Report of the West Africa civil society Institute (WACSI) themed: Pathways of Civil Society’s Sustainability
+This is the 2020 Annual Report of the West Africa civil society Institute (WACSI) themed: Sustaining our Resilience Beyond the Pandemic.

 Fiifi is a Ghanaian and currently serves as Communications and Information Officer at the West Africa Civil Society Institute.
 He joined the Institute in December 2020.

 Nancy is a Ghanaian and currently serves as Programme Officer in the Knowledge Management unit at the West Africa Civil Society Institute.
 She joined the Institute in January 2021.

 Agnes is a Ghanaian and currently serves as Head of the Administration unit in the West Africa Civil Society Institute (WACSI).
 She joined the Institute in October 2021.

 Doris holds a Bachelor of Arts in Social sciences (Economics and Sociology) from the University of Cape Coast.
 She is passionate about impacting young lives hence co-founded Impart Foundation.
 A non-profit organization which seeks to empower young lives through education, technology and entrepreneurship.

 Prince Akowuah is a Ghanaian and currently the Programme Assistant in the Translation Unit at the West Africa Civil Society Institute (WACSI).
 She joined the Institute in 2020.

 Maxwell Apenteng is a Ghanaian and joined WACSI in September 2010.
 He provides gardening and janitorial services at the Institute.